eloitanguy/wikidiver/README.md

 This process takes 7 minutes with an RTX3090 (python allocates a lot of GPU memory but uses little GPU processing power here).

-## V2 (WIP): train a classifier on constructed sentences
+## V2: train a classifier on constructed sentences

 Given a fact (e1, r, e2), we build a "sentence" using the entity aliases and relation verbs.
 The next step is to compute the BERT [CLS] output on all the built sentences.
-These vectors serve as input for a supervised classifier (WIP: XGB probably).
+These vectors serve as input for a supervised classifier (XGBoost).

 #### Build the sentence dataset